• Skip to primary navigation

 Notes

-Mushrooms: These aren’t in the recipe , but some versions of this recipe call for it.
-Feel free to add some if you like!
+Mushrooms: Some versions of this recipe call for mushrooms, so feel free to add some if you like!
 Just slice and cook them along with the onion until they are tender and have released their moisture.

-Serving suggestions: Serve the chicken and sauce over some steamed brown or white rice (or cauliflower rice), or with spaghetti or another long, thin noodle.
-You could also serve this with polenta or quinoa or just some crusty bread.
+Serving suggestions: Serve the chicken and sauce over steamed brown or white rice (or cauliflower rice), or with spaghetti or another long, thin noodle.
+Or serve with polenta or quinoa or just some crusty bread.

 Leftovers: Once cooled, leftovers can be stored in a covered container in the refrigerator for up to 4-5 days.
 Reheat leftovers in a medium skillet over medium low heat, stirring regularly, until warmed through.
 It helps to slice the chicken before reheating so it heats more quickly and evenly without drying out.
 You can also reheat individual servings in the microwave until hot.